 Check fluid level: You may need to top off a wet cell battery with water every now and then.
 Use only distilled or deionized water in a ventilated area to top off the cells, wear safety equipment, and make sure the caps are replaced tightly.

 Inspect connections: Look for cracked insulation on cables, and make sure that connections are tight.
 If your battery has a hose coming off of it to vent off gas from inside the battery, make sure that hose isn't kinked or clogged.

 Clean the battery: Keep the top of the battery clean, including the terminals and connectors, as dust and other contaminants can corrode the battery.

 Test the battery: Check your battery with a multimeter.
 A fully charged 12-volt battery should show a charge of about 12.6 volts.
-If you're seeing only 12 volts, the battery is almost due for replacement.
+If you're seeing only 12 volts, the battery will be due for replacement.

 Motorcycle Battery Storage